sekgobela-kevin/ulsid/README.md

 # This has impact on how end part of student number is viewed.
 # Which would also influence year part of student numbers.
 start_pos = year_first_position
-end_pos_ = start_pos + year_capacity - 1
+end_pos = start_pos + year_capacity - 1

 # Requires year of student numbers to be between 1959 and current_year + 1.
 # Also makes and requires year part of student number be 2 characters
 # if year is less than year 2000(Year 2000 bug).
 # Being True allows support for 20th centuary student numbers as caused
-# 'Year 2000 bug' or 'Year 2000 problem'.
+# by 'Year 2000 bug' or 'Year 2000 problem'.
-# Being True allows student numbers to be UL complient.
+# Being True allows student numbers to be UL compliant.
 # Set it to False to break those rules.
 strict = True
 ```
 > Not all functions accept all of above arguments.

 ### Note
-* ULSID is not in way any associated with [University of Limpopo]().
+* _ulsid_ is not any way associated with [University of Limpopo](https://www.ul.ac.za/).
-* ULSID is just a library to help with analysing, generating and accessing
+* _ulsid_ is just a library to help with analysing, generating and accessing
 its student numbers.
-* ULSID was not created based on any written standard but based on small
+* _ulsid_ was not created based on any written standard but based on small
 samples of student numbers and opinions of its author.